Skull220/DDLCtVN/README.md

 I. Verify that you have an install of DDLC that's unmodded, and completed to the credits.

 II.
 Click "Releases", and find the latest release.
-Hotfix instructions will appear if nessicary.
+Hotfix instructions will appear if necessary.
 Click on "Source Code(.zip)".

 III.
 Unzip the file, and the "mod_assets" folder inside of it.